Skip to main content

 Interacting Genes Overview

-Inducer Role
+Inducer Effect

-An inducer, such as allolactose, binds to the lac repressor, causing it to release from the operator region of the lac operon.
+An inducer, such as allolactose, binds to the lac repressor, causing it to change shape and release from the operator region of the lac operon.
 This allows RNA polymerase to transcribe the structural genes, leading to the production of β-galactosidase.
 The presence or absence of the inducer in the experimental data is critical for determining the functionality of the genes represented by A, B, and C, as it directly influences whether β-galactosidase is produced.

 Recommended video: